rebeccal/ohsu-math630/README.md

-# ohsu-basic-stats
+# ohsu-Math630
-Introduction to Biostatistics for the Basic Sciences (Data Wrangling, Analysis, &amp; Communication)
+ Probability & Statistical Inference for Scientists and Engineers